-Don't forget – a lot of people like working to music, but corded headphones can be dangerous too.
+Don’t forget – a lot of people like working in music, but corded headphones can be dangerous too.
 If you must, they do make wireless Bluetooth earbuds that have no wires now or have the neckband style wireless setup.
 Also, keep your workshop area clean and neat so you won’t trip over a scrap of wood or an extension cord at an inconvenient moment.

 Hands are handy!